gabrielogregorio/valorant-tips-api/README.md

 yarn dev
 ```

 10. Access the address below for the development environment to be created.
+(DEPRECATED)

 ```shell
 http://127.0.0.1:3333/prepare_dev_environment